Zero-shot Concept Bottleneck Models: Introduction

 \section{Introduction}

-One of the primary interests of the deep learning research community is developing a human-interpretable model.
-Concept bottleneck model (CBM, \citet{Koh_ICML20_concept_bottleneck}) is an inherently interpretable neural network model, which aims to explain their final prediction via the intermediate \textit{concept} predictions.
-CBMs are trained on a target task to learn the input-to-concept and concept-to-label mappings in an end-to-end manner.
-A concept is composed of high-level semantic vocabulary for describing objects of interest in input data.
+Developing human-interpretable models remains a primary interest within the deep learning research community.
+Concept bottleneck model (CBM, \cite{Koh_ICML20_concept_bottleneck}) is an inherently interpretable neural network model, which aims to explain its final prediction via the intermediate \textit{concept} predictions.
+Typically, CBMs are trained end-to-end on a target task to learn the input-to-concept and concept-to-class mappings.
+A concept consists of high-level semantic vocabulary for describing objects of interest in input data.
 For instance, CBMs can predict the final label ``apple" from the linear combination of the concepts ``red sphere," "green leaf," and ``glossy surface."
-These intermediate concept predictions not only provide interpretability but also intervenability in the final prediction by editing the predicted concepts.
+These intermediate concept predictions not only provide interpretability but also intervenability in the final prediction by editing the predicted concepts.\looseness-1

-In the original CBMs~\citep{Koh_ICML20_concept_bottleneck}, a concept set for each class label is defined by manual annotations, incurring massive labeling costs greater than ones of the class labels.
-To reduce the costs, \citet{Oikarinen_ICLR23_label-free_CBMs} and \citet{Yuksekgonul_ICLR23_post-hoc_CBMs} automatically generate the concept sets by large language models (LLMs, e.g., GPT-3~\citep{brown_NIPS20_gpt3}) and use the multi-modal embedding space of vision-language models (VLMs, e.g., CLIP~\citep{Radford_ICML21_CLIP}) to learn the input-to-concept mapping through similarities in the multi-modal feature space.
-Although modern CBMs are free from manual pre-defined concepts, we argue that the practicality is still restricted by the requirements of training input-to-concept and concept-to-label mappings on target datasets.
-In other words, CBMs are not available without manually collecting target datasets and additional training of model parameters on them so far.
+In original CBMs~\cite{Koh_ICML20_concept_bottleneck}, a concept set for each class label is defined by manual annotations, incurring massive labeling costs greater than ones of the class labels.
+To reduce these costs, Oikarinen~et~al{.}~\cite{Oikarinen_ICLR23_label-free_CBMs} and Yuksekgonoul~et~al{.}~\cite{Yuksekgonul_ICLR23_post-hoc_CBMs} automatically generate the concept sets by large language models (LLMs, e.g., GPT-3~\cite{brown_NIPS20_gpt3}) and use the multi-modal embedding space of vision-language models (VLMs, e.g., CLIP~\cite{Radford_ICML21_CLIP}) to learn the input-to-concept mapping through similarities in the multi-modal feature space.
+Although modern CBMs are free from manually pre-defined concepts, their practicality is still restricted by the requirements of training input-to-concept and concept-to-class mappings on target datasets.
+This means that CBMs have not been available without manually collecting target datasets and additional training of model parameters on them so far.
 Furthermore, CBMs allow interventions only in static concepts that are used in training, preventing human experts from flexible interactions with arbitrary concepts.